 Only an eligible lead applicant can apply for grant funding and submit an application on behalf of project partners.
+If your application is successful, the lead applicant is responsible for managing the project on behalf of the collaboration.

 To be eligible as the lead applicant you must: